 - Additional identity documents e.g. Birth certificates, immigration papers for you and your children

-- Clothing and sanitary items for a few days
+- Clothing and sanitary items for a few days – an overnight bag

 - Financial information e.g. bank statements, mortgage statements, lease details e.g. for a car

 - A written copy of phone numbers or important addresses in case you cannot get to your mobile phone or address book

 Additionally, consider opening your own bank account and storing money there if you can do so safely.

 Stay safe and ensure your partner can not track your history on any device at home.

 - Use a computer at a public library to download information, or use a friend’s computer or mobile phone.